Keeping The Traditions of Worship

 There are two mosques in Tallahassee; The Islamic Center Al-Ansar, which is the older mosque, and The Islamic Center Al-Furqan, which is the newer mosque.
 Information on both can be found here.

 There are also a few Christian based church groups that seem to be popular amongst FSU students.
-If interested, check out Wesley, on W. Jefferson, a Christian community committed to the spirituality of students.
+If interested, check out Wesley, on W. Jefferson, a Christian community committed to the spirituality of students and Downtown Community Church.